 - University of Marburg, Germany

 An important part of the Faculty’s activities in scholarly research is Gender in a Changing Society, an international research project pursued with Danube University Krems, Austria, the Centre for Advanced Studies at the University of Rijeka, Croatia, the Faculty of Political Science at the University of Sarajevo, Bosnia and Herzegovina, and the Institute of Philosophy and Social Theory at the University of Belgrade.
 In collaboration with the Serbia country office of UNICEF and the Ministry of Education, Science, and Technological Development of the Republic of Serbia, the Faculty has established an SOS service for supporting children and young persons affected by digital media violence.
+The ERASMUS Strategic Partnership Geo-philosophy of the Balkans (GEOBALKANS) was launched in 2020, in cooperation with the American University of Europe from Skopje, Panteion University from Athens, L’Orientale University from Naples and University of Verona.

 The Faculty also includes a publishing arm, FMKnjige.
 Since 2008, it has released more than 100 publications in the fields of philosophy, art theory, sociology, psychology, political theory, film theory, media and new media theory.
 It also publishes the Faculty’s academic journal, AM – Journal of Art and Media Studies.